Arsenal Flat by h2o architectes

 Photos by: h2o architectes & Stéphane Chalmeau

-Read more: A Contemporary Apartment with a Refined and Elegant Interior in Odessa
+View more: A Chic Contemporary Apartment with Red, Black and White Interiors in Turin, Italy

 Join the discussion